 EMBARGOED FOR RELEASE: 11A.M.
 (ET), MONDAY, MAY 4, 2015

-Editor’s Note: The authors made conflict of interest and funding/support disclosures.
+Editor’s Note: An author made a conflict of interest disclosure.
+Funding for this study was provided by USA Football, the National Athletic Trainers’ Association Research and Education Foundation, BioCrossroads in partnership with the Central Indiana Corporate Partnership Foundation, and the National Collegiate Athletic Association.
+The authors made conflict of interest and funding/support disclosures.
 Please see article for additional information, including other authors, author contributions and affiliations, etc.

 # # #